En Español, click here.

 Will I need to take a Drive Test at the DMV if I pass the course?

 If a student has passed an ODOT-Approved Driver Education course, there is no drive test needed!
-The teen will still need to make an appointment or visit a DMV field office with their Driver Ed completion certificate to complete the licensure process.
+The teen will still need to make an appointment or visit a DMV field office to complete the licensure process.
+The teen’s course completion status will be electronically submitted to DMV by their provider.
 This includes completing the application, paying fees, taking a vision test and having a picture taken.
 Please see DMV’s teen driver page for more information.

 If a teen has not completed or has failed an ODOT-Approved Driver Education course and needs to take a skills (drive) test, one can be scheduled through DMV2U.
 Alternatively, DMV has contracted with Class C Testing Businesses for that service.
 A teen can contact one of these businesses to schedule a drive test.
 Upon passage, a teen will need to make an appointment at a DMV field office to complete the licensure process.
 This includes completing and submitting the application, paying fees, taking a vision test and having a picture taken.
 Please see DMV’s teen driver page for more information.